rhberro/vimcredible/README.md

 git clone --recursive git@github.com:rhberro/vimcredible.git ~/.vim/
 ```

-Create a symbolic link of the .vimcredible file into your home folder and renamed it to .vimrc.
+Create a symbolic link of the .vimcredible file into your home folder and rename it to .vimrc.

 ```
 ln -s ~/.vim/.vimcredible ~/.vimrc